 Back injuries that never fully or properly heal will be possible locations for severe arthritis pain.
 Arthritis is an opportunistic condition that will usually attack weakened areas of the body first.

-Osteoarthritis is characterized by mostly dull aching pain, localized and typically non-visible inflammation and stiffness.
+Symptomatic osteoarthritis is characterized by mostly dull aching pain, localized and typically non-visible inflammation and stiffness.
 Sometimes redness, burning heat or overall tenderness will be present in the affected joints.

 Spinal arthritis is a condition that might create pain, limited mobility and fatigue.
 It must be noted that mild to moderate arthritis is not a definitive cause of any pain in most people.
-In essence, they will demonstrate the structural changes of arthritis, but will not suffer from it to a noticeable or affective degree.
+In essence, they will demonstrate the structural changes of arthritis, but will not suffer from it to a noticeable or debilitating degree.

 Back ache due to arthritis is a completely normal condition to experience as we get older.
 Most people do not suffer anything more than a few minor aches and pains.
 It is important to keep perspective on just how common this condition is.